With so many great players, it was nearly impossible to get this down to 10.

 He retired as a three-time Pro-Bowler and the 7th all-time leading rusher in NFL history.

 Denver’s all-time leading receiver with 849 receptions for 11,389 yards and 68 touchdowns.
-Rod Smith was the key wideout during the Broncos’ run of the mid to late 1990s.
+Rod Smith was the critical wideout during the Broncos’ run of the mid to late 1990s.
 His 80-yard touchdown catch and run in Super Bowl 33 was the play that essentially sealed the game and second-straight Super Bowl title for the Broncos.

 Oh, and did you know he was undrafted?

-After being traded to Denver in 2004, Champ Bailey showed why he was one of the best corners that ever played the game.
+After being traded to Denver in 2004, Champ Bailey showed why he was one of the best corners ever played the game.

 The 12-time Pro-Bowler made life difficult for receivers as he regularly shut down the opposing team’s best player.